Consciousness. A scientific inquiry

 In the medical field, the Anesthesiologists are rendering patients unconscious for the surgeon's knife and then waking them up.
 To learn about consciousness, it is a good place to begin.

 The American Society of Anesthesiologists define consciousness as a state of wakeful awareness involving the capacity to process information from the surroundings and demonstrate purposeful responses to stimuli.
+When a person undergoes anesthesia and then wakes up, the person does not remembers a thing during the period he laid unconscious.
+The brain and the rest of the body remianed alive but consciousness was not.
+Question then where the conciousness went or how to define consciousness.

 Going back to Paul the octopus – was Paul acted similar to a voluntary action or just in a random way.
 To determine that - the neuroimaging can solve which can differentiate between the two.
 If the higher brain centers were involved, the center would have lighted up in the functional MRI scan.

 In an elegant experiment conducted by the scientists at Ruhr University, Germany.
-They placed a rooster in a chickenware enclosure.
+They placed a rooster in a chicken ware enclosure.
 A shadow of a hunting eagle was projected on the roof of the box.
 The experiment ran three times under three different conditions.

 In the No.1 run, the rooster was alone.

-In the No.2 run, the roosters saw many chickens outside through the chickenware box.
+In the No.2 run, the roosters saw many chickens outside through the chicken ware box.

 In the No.3 run, the rooster saw his reflections on mirrors placed all around within the box.